Camelot (musical): Act II

 With Arthur gone, Lancelot, unable to stop himself, visits Guenevere in her chambers, as Mordred fully suspected he would.
-They kiss passionately ("I Loved You Once in Silence").
-However, Lancelot and Guenevere affair and Mordred's machinations come to a head when Mordred and some of the Knights of the Round Table interrupt, accuse Lancelot of treason, and try to take him prisoner.
-Lancelot fights them off and escapes, but Guenevere is arrested, tried, found guilty of treason by reason of her infidelity, and sentenced to be burned at the stake ("Guenevere").
+They kiss passionately (“I Loved You Once in Silence”).
+However, Lancelot and Guenevere's affair and Mordred's machinations come to a head when Mordred and some of the Knights of the Round Table interrupt, accuse Lancelot of treason, and try to take him prisoner.
+Lancelot fights them off and escapes, but Guenevere is arrested, tried, found guilty of treason by reason of her infidelity, and sentenced to be burned at the stake (“Guenevere”).
 At the execution, Arthur watches from a distance as Mordred taunts him for his failures; he is torn between upholding his law and doing his duty as a king, or sparing Guenevere, whom he still loves in spite of everything.
 At the last moment, Lancelot arrives with an army, rescues Guenevere and takes her off with him to France.
 But in the process, Lancelot has been forced to kill some of the other knights, leaving the survivors vowing revenge.

 For the sake of his own honor and that of Camelot, Arthur must now wage war against Lancelot.
 Mordred has taken up his own army against Arthur, back in England.
 The war takes a terrible toll on Camelot, as more than half of the Knights of the Round Table are killed.
 Before the final battle, Arthur meets Lancelot and Guenevere.
-Lancelot and Guenevere's relationship has floundered, doubtless because of their guilty consciences.
+Lancelot and Guenevere's relationship has foundered, doubtless because of their guilty consciences.
 Guenevere has become a nun, and the Round Table is now broken.
 They offer to face up to justice in England, but Arthur will not see Guenevere burned or Lancelot beheaded.
 He forgives them both, and they depart separately.
 That night in camp, Arthur meets a young stowaway named Tom of Warwick (likely Sir Thomas Malory), who has come to join the Round Table.
 His speech reminds Arthur of the idealism and hope that he had as a young king, and inspires him.
-Arthur knights Tom, and sends him back to England to grow up there, that he might pass on to future generations the ideals of chivalry and Camelot ("Camelot" (reprise)).
+Arthur knights Tom and sends him back to England to grow up there, that he might pass on to future generations the ideals of chivalry and Camelot ("Camelot" (reprise)).